MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 With these optimizations in place, and conforming DNS servers, using SVCB does not add network latency to connection setup.

+Moreover, if an A or AAAA response arrives before an SVCB response, a client which prefers ESNI SHOULD wait up to CD milliseconds before starting secure connections to either address.
+(Clients may begin TCP connections in this time.
+QUIC connections should wait.
+This allows receipt of latent keying material in a SVCR repsonse.)
+If an SVCB record with a "esnikeys" value and "ipv4hint" or "ipv6hint" values arrives and one of those hints matches an in-progress connection, the secure connection should proceed using the provided ESNI keying material.
+However, if neither a "ipv4hint" nor "ipv6hint" is available, the client MUST resolve the SvcDomainName in the SVCB response and connect to the preferred A or AAAA adddress according to the procedure in {{client-behavior}}.

+CD (Connection Delay) is a configurable parameter.
+The recommended value is 50 milliseconds, as per the guidance in {{!HappyEyeballsV2=RFC8305}}.

 A nonconforming recursive resolver might not return all the information required to use all the records in an SVCB response.
 If some of the SVCB RRs in the response can be used without requiring